GNOME/librsvg/devel-docs/devel_environment.rst

 developing, you can run `target/debug/rsvg-convert -o output.png my_test_file.svg`.

-If you do a release build with `carto build --release`, which includes optimizations, the binary will be in `target/release/rsvg-convert`.
+If you do a release build with `cargo build --release --workspace`, which includes optimizations, the binary will be in `target/release/rsvg-convert`.
 This version is *much* faster than the debug version.